 - When the lid lock drops, remove the rocker from your pot and let it cool for another 10 minutes before trying to open the pot.

 - When you open the pot, lift the lid away from you so the steam doesn't burn you and use your jar lifter to gently lift your jars straight out of the pot onto your towel.

 - Leave your jars to cool for 24 hours.

 - All lids should have popped and will ping if you tap them on top.
 If they thud instead and have not popped, you'll either need to put them in the fridge and use them in a few days if there are three jars or less.
 If you have four or more that didn't seal, you can remove the lids, refill the jars with water, replace them with a new lid and start the process over.

 - If you have more green beans to process, go ahead and start the next cycle now.

 - Label your jars with the date and what's inside, remove the rings, and store your jars in a cool location.
 The rings promote bacteria and may compromise your food.
 You'll want to remove them for storage.
 Enjoy!

 Yummy!
 Once you have mastered green beans, you'll likely be hungry for more canning experience.
 I don't blame you!
-I generally can a number of things every year from refried beans, pinto beans, baked beans, lima beans, black beans, green beans, kidney beans, and even great northern beans, to corn, diced tomatoes, salsa, pasta sauce, tomato paste, carrots, and tons of different fruit concoctions.
+I generally can a number of things every year, from refried beans, pinto beans, baked beans, lima beans, black beans, green beans, kidney beans, and even great northern beans to corn, diced tomatoes, salsa, pasta sauce, tomato paste, carrots, and tons of different fruit concoctions.

 Next on my list is black beans.
 Be looking for my next recipe, or follow my profile to get access to all of my articles.
 By canning my own food, not only can I control the various ingredients that go into my jars, but I get to treat my family to a number of truly yummy foods at any time of the year.
-This is not to mention the great satisfaction that I get from preparing foods for my family myself.
+This is not to mention the great satisfaction that I get from preparing food for my family myself.